SimonRosenau/network-api/readme.md

 client.connect();
 ```

-Set the listener to listen to connections and packets:
+Set the listener to listen for connections and packets:

 ```
 server.setListener(new NetworkListener() {